bennettslin/yearlings_bobtail_app/render-ready-notes.md

     * Parent transitions
     * Child transitions

-TODO now:
+TODO later:
 * Changing scenes
 * Rest of players
 * Immediate scrolling (Lyric scrolling upon mount is currently broken)
 * Persist cube's base coordinates, as they will always be the same
-* Window resizing
-* Resizing in theatre
+* Window resizing in theatre
 * Mounting different from updating
 * Move relevant actions and reducers

-* Prioritise order of carousel and lyrics if not shown
+* Reprioritise order of carousel and lyrics if not shown